survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 ### Implementing a Getter for `NoteStore`

-One neat way to resolve lane notes to actual data is to implement a public method `NoteStore.get(notes)`.
+One neat way to resolve lane notes to actual data is to implement a public method `NoteStore.getNotesByIds(notes)`.
 It accepts an array of `Note` ids, and returns the corresponding objects.

 This can be achieved using the `map` operation.
 First, we need to get the ids of all notes to match against.
 After that, we can perform a lookup for each note id passed in using `indexOf`.